JohnDanz/augur-core-changes/README.md

   returnValue
 )
 ```
+The only data in the `bidAndAsk` contract is the `controller`.
+Like most contracts, `bidAndAsk` has a `controller` which is set to the `controller.se` contract address.
+The `controller` contract is used to modify existing contracts in Augur based on proposed changes and a vote by `REP` holders and also manages the whitelist for Augur.

-There is no data structures for the `bidAndAsk` contract but there are events defined that are emitted by some of the methods in `bidAndAsk`.
+ `bidAndAsk` also has events defined that are emitted by some of the methods in `bidAndAsk`.
 It appears that for the most part, what used to be `buy&sellShares.se` has been renamed to `bidAndAsk.se` and some methods have been removed and have been replaced with a more all encompassing `placeOrder` method instead of individual `buy`, `sell`, and `shortAsk` methods.

 `logAddTx` is fired off when `placeOrder` is called and it is successful. `logCancel` is fired off when a user decides to `cancel` an order. `buyAndSellSharesLogReturn` is fired off to indicate wether the attempt to place or cancel an order was successful or not.
 If you place an order, and it's successful it will log the orderID as the `returnValue`.
 If it's a failure, it will log `0` which is a failure.
 If you attempt to cancel an order, and it's successful then the returnValue for the log will be `1` which is a success.